sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## SlackOutput
+To install with pip, run `pip install opsbox-slack-output`.
+To install with UV, run `uv add opsbox-slack-output`

 ### Overview
 The SlackOutput plugin sends messages to specified Slack channels based on pipeline outputs, providing real-time alerts to relevant teams.